About the Project

 Community Partner: Community League of the Heights (CLOTH)

-Current Firms: Beyer Blinder Belle, BJH Advisors, HLW, Cause + Matter Design Studio
+Current Firms: Beyer Blinder Belle, BJH Advisors, Cause + Matter Design Studio, HLW

 Past Firms: Arup, Design Advocates, Gensler, Stantec, Woods Bagot

-Stantec and CLOTH applied for five playstreets through the City’s Open Streets program.
-In addition, they developed a proposal for Plaza de las Americas for a collective restaurant seating area and series of pop-up gardens to encourage purchase of take-out from nearby restaurants and to provide green spaces at this largely paved plaza.
+Open Streets: The team applied for five playstreets through the City’s Open Streets program and developed a proposal for Plaza de las Americas for a collective restaurant seating area and series of pop-up gardens to encourage purchase of take-out from nearby restaurants.

 Needs Assessment: As a foundation for a vision plan for the neighborhood’s public realm, the team completed a needs assessment of local businesses.
 This assessment includes a business and vacancy inventory, an analysis of community demographics, and a streetscape survey that considers the locations that serve as gateways to the community.

 Looking Forward… With learnings from the needs assessment, the team is developing concepts for retail displays, streetscape elements, and plaza furniture at a highly visible but vacant triangle in Washington Heights.
 This parcel — dubbed “Rise Plaza — presents an exciting opportunity as a small business focal point to attract local residents, nearby workers, and city-wide visitors.
 A kit-of-parts for retail displays, streetscape elements, and plaza furniture could then be implemented throughout the neighborhood along retail corridors and other smaller plazas.